actoron/jadex/docs/guides/ac/07 Platform Awareness.md

 - **Message discovery** (enabled per default, global network): Message discovery is based on message receipt of other platforms.
 Whenever a message is received the message service will forward it to this discovery agent which subsequently announces a new platform.
 Using message discovery is especially beneficial in asymmetric network settings, in which one partner can find the other but not vice versa.
 This e.g. occurs with broadcast or multicast in virtual networks using NAT (e.g. VirtualBox or Android emulator).
 - **Relay discovery** (enabled per default, global network): The relay discovery is based on a web server that is used as a common rendezvous point for the platforms, i.e. the web server distributes awareness infos among the currently connected nodes.
 Per default the relay uses a server from [URLRelay](https://www0.activecomponents.org/relay/).
 It is also possible to setup an own server using the Relay Standalone Distribution from the downloads section (Jadex Pro Only), which allows for building up private platform networks.

-*Note:Â * Experience has shown that the functioning of awareness mechanisms heavily depends of the concrete network infrastructure used.
-For this reason it is beneficial to enable multiple of them in order to get a robust setup.Â
+*Note: * Experience has shown that the functioning of awareness mechanisms heavily depends of the concrete network infrastructure used.
+For this reason it is beneficial to enable multiple of them in order to get a robust setup.

 Configuration
 --------------------------

-Awareness can be turned on/off by using:Â
+Awareness can be turned on/off by using:

 ```PlatformConfiguration.setAwareness()```